 Getting an idea for the likely trial value if you are successful at trial is usually not too challenging in most malpractice cases.
 Again, the cap reins in some of the variability.
 The challenge is calculating the chances of winning on the merits of the claim at trial.

 This is tough without someone who specializes in medical malpractice cases.
 Every malpractice case has its own unique facts.
 Every state’s law is different.
-Even within Maryland, the outcomes vary widely depending up which Maryland Circuit Court is hearing your claim.
+Even within Maryland, the outcomes vary widely depending upon which Maryland Circuit Court is hearing your claim.
 The settlement value in one Maryland county might be double what it is in another county.